Le-aquile/Furo/README.md

 # Furo: An AI Experimentation Ecosystem 🚀

 Welcome to **Furo**, a comprehensive platform for exploring, building, and understanding machine learning and natural language processing concepts.
-Designed with flexibility and user education in mind, Furo integrates a versatile machine learning library, advanced NLP tools, and web scraping utilities, enabling users to experiment and learn in a seamless environment. 🌟
+Designed with flexibility and user education in mind, Furo integrates a versatile machine learning library based on numpy[https://www.nature.com/articles/s41586-020-2649-2], advanced NLP tools, and web scraping utilities, enabling users to experiment and learn in a seamless environment. 🌟

 ## Key Components 🧩